 Remember that culture shock is temporary, and everything will click into place eventually.
 You’ve been given the opportunity to live in a different part of the world, and experience its culture and traditions.
 We will help you to make the most out of your unique experience.

 Drop in and ask for help

 Talk to someone about your problems.
 Do not stay alone.

 You may feel alone, but you never are.
 Please talk to University Staff members, friends, family or your tutor about how you are feeling.

-Other help available at the University of Oulu:
+Help available at the University of Oulu:

 - University Chaplains: Religions and University Chaplains | University of Oulu

 - Regardless of your own religion or world view, you can discuss with the University Chaplain in private about any problem you may have.